dagger/dagger-for-github/README.md

 | `workdir`        | String  | `.`          | Working directory (below repository root)                        |
 | `install-only`   | Bool    | `false`      | Just install Dagger                                              |
 | `cleanup`        | Bool    | `true`       | Cleanup Dagger home folder at the end of a job                   |

+All the keys above have to be used in conjunction with the `args` key, except `install-only` that may be used standalone or in combination with `age-key` (cf. example above)

 ## Development